U.S. Senate Democratic hopefuls go after each other’s records

 “We completely reformed our budget … to remove our reliance on the work camp,” Tomlinson said.
 “It became more of a job training/rehabilitation center.”

-Marietta businesswoman Sarah Riggs Amico, the Democratic nominee for lieutenant governor in 2018, defended her car-hauling company’s decision to file for bankruptcy protection last year as a job-saving measure.
+Amico, a Marietta businesswoman and the Democratic nominee for lieutenant governor in 2018, defended her car-hauling company’s decision to file for bankruptcy protection last year as a job-saving measure.

 “We were caught in the middle of a pension crisis that the U.S. Senate has failed to address,” she said.
 “In restructuring, we gave up our family’s equity … to save 3,000 jobs without a single person taking a pay cut or a wage cut.”